West Coast Kitchen Garden

 Labelled overhead shot of the ingredients including salmon filet, lemon, mayo, arugula, red onion, salt, pepper, horseradish and capers.
 There is large chefs knife in the picture as well.

 • Sushi Grade Salmon - Very fresh salmon is great but frozen is just as good.
 Frozen at sea salmon is great because the extreme cold (-40'C) of commercial freezers makes it very safe to eat raw and is available year round.
 I've used sockeye salmon here but you can use whatever you prefer.
 King/chinook salmon and Coho are both top choices.
+(Extra salmon leftover?
+Make these delicious salmon patties.)

 • Horseradish - Don't get scared off, there is just a little of this piquant puree in the dressing and it really adds complexity and plays really well with the sweet salmon.
+(No horseradish?
+Try one of these horseradish substitutes instead.)

 • Capers - These tiny perfect pickles make the flavors contrast and pop.
 Capers are easy to find and you can use leftovers in salads and on grilled seafood.